President & Chair

-Cleven Mmari is the Director of Information Technology at the University of Oregon’s Divisions of Student Life and Undergraduate Studies.
+Cleven Mmari is the Director of Information Technology Services at the University of Oregon's Division of Student Life.
 Cleven has worked in higher education IT for 22 years.
-He studied electrical engineering at the University of Dar-es-Salaam, Tanzania, before transferring to the University of Oregon where he studied Mathematics and Computer Science.
+He studied electrical engineering at the University of Dar-es-Salaam, Tanzania, before transferring to the University of Oregon where he studied Mathematics and Computer Science, and secured a Master's of Public Administration (MPA).
 Since 2010, Cleven has volunteered with Network Startup Resource Center and conducted IT trainings across Africa.
-He will complete a Master's of Public Administration (MPA) at the University of Oregon in June 2018.
 Cleven has been a friend of ELAW and welcomed lawyers from around the world since the mid-90’s.

 Jim Offel is interim Executive Director at Congregation Beth El in Berkeley, California.
 He previously served as interim CEO for the San Francisco Jewish Community Federation, a large operating foundation funding human services, education and culture projects and organizations in the Bay Area, Israel, and around the world.
 Jim has spent more than 20 years in marketing and operations, including serving as general manager of DCP, a diversified custom content company serving organizations throughout the U.S. In addition to serving on the board of ELAW, Jim has served on the boards of Berkeley Crew, Congregation Beth El, Soquel-Capitola School Board, the Child and Family Therapy Center, and the East Bay Agency for Children.

-Scott Pope is the Senior Investment Advisor for Sustainable Wealth Management in Eugene, Oregon.
-A firm entirely devoted to socially and environmentally responsible investments.
+Scott Pope recently retired from his position as Senior Investment Advisor for Sustainable Wealth Management in Eugene, Oregon -- a firm entirely devoted to socially and environmentally responsible investments.
 Before founding Sustainable Wealth Management, Scott was a key advisor and helped build the success of Progressive Investment Management of Portland, Oregon.
 Scott is a Certified Financial Planner and is a member of the Financial Planning Association.
 In 2005 and 2006, Scott was appointed by Eugene Mayor Kitty Piercy to serve on the Sustainable Business Initiative.
 Scott formerly served on the board of the Pacific Rivers Council.